HHOppidumProject/imperium-romanum-corvid-wix-mongodb-adapter/README.md

 The default [AppEngine instance class](https://cloud.google.com/appengine/docs/standard/#instance_classes) is F1.
 It works well for small tables of several gigabytes.
 If your application requires a larger capacity and executing complex and large queries, you can adjust the [instance size](https://cloud.google.com/appengine/docs/standard/#instance_classes) in the app.yaml file located at the root of the project.
 Please follow the instructions [here](https://cloud.google.com/appengine/docs/standard/nodejs/config/appref).
 Also, check the pricing in the [Google AppEngine Pricing](https://cloud.google.com/appengine/pricing) page.

-## Connecting MySQL to your Velo enabled Wix site
+## Connecting MongoDB to your Velo enabled Wix site

 Follow the [instructions here](https://support.wix.com/en/article/velo-adding-and-deleting-an-external-database-collection).